9oelM/new-material-react-youtube-autocomplete/README.md

 # New-Material-React-Youtube-Autocomplete

+## Version Logs (important)
+* `0.1.15`: npm module import breaks because the codes are not transpiled to es5.
+But es6 codes work, but when transpiled to es5 by babel, they still don't work--when you click on one of the autocompleted results, the input field's value does not change to that.
+Have to figure out why.
+* `0.1.151` npm module import does not break.
+But still: when you click on one of the autocompleted results, the input field's value does not change to that (if you are not manually using `src/wrapper/YoutubeAutocomplete.js` which is in es6 code, not transpiled)

 ## Why
 Other similar repos were out of date, so I needed a new component that meets `@material-ui/core@^1.3.1`, `react@^16.4.1`, `react-dom@^16.4.1`.